realB12/CRYPTO/b$/GLOSSAR/W/Wallet.md

 -> Für weitere Details siehe -> [Address](../A/Address.md)

+#### Wie Die Wallet bei einer Wiederherstellung wieder Deine Tokens findet
+Each HD wallet derives a predictable sequence of addresses from your SeedPhrase (via BIP32 paths like m/84′/0′/0′/0/n), so it can regenerate the same addresses every time without storing them all.

+The wallet then queries the blockchain or an UTXO index to find all transactions that pay to those addresses, builds a list of their UTXOs, and marks which ones have later been spent; whatever remains unspent is your balance.

+For example, if address A received 0.02 BTC and 0.03 BTC, those are two UTXOs; when you send 0.015 BTC, the wallet spends one or more of those UTXOs and creates new UTXOs (including change) which it again tracks.

+**Gap limit and “used address” discovery**
+To avoid scanning an infinite address space, HD wallets implement a “gap limit”: they derive addresses sequentially and keep going until they see a certain number (e.g. 20) of consecutive unused addresses, then stop.

+Any address before that unused gap that has ever appeared in a blockchain transaction is considered “used,” and its UTXOs are added to the wallet’s internal database; addresses beyond the gap are assumed unused, so the wallet doesn’t waste resources scanning forever.

+This is why, if you manually generate many addresses far ahead and use them, you sometimes must increase the gap limit or rescan so the wallet discovers them

 ## UTXOs in Bitcoin Wallets
-Auch eine Wallet-App speichert keine Bitcoins, sondern managed die mit einer bestimmten Crypto-Addresse assozierten [UTXOs](../U/UTXO.md):
+Die Wallet-App speichert lokal keine Bitcoins, sondern managed die mit einer bestimmten Crypto-Addresse assozierten [UTXOs](../U/UTXO.md) und zeigt die damit ermittelten Daten wie folgt:

-1. **Konto**: Der in einer Wallet gespeicherte Wert (resp. der für eine Transaktion zur Verfügung stehende Betrag) ist die Summe aller darin enthaltenen UTXOs (resp. die Summe aller mit der Wallet-Addresse assoziierten UTXOs).
+1. **Konto**: Der in einer Wallet gespeicherte Wert (resp. der für eine Transaktion zur Verfügung stehende Betrag) ist die Summe aller damit referenziernt UTXOs (resp. die Summe aller mit Wallet-Addressen assoziierten UTXOs).

 2. **Transaction**: When you initiate a transaction, your wallet software selects appropriate UTXOs to use as inputs where their sum is equal or higher the amount of the "money" sent + transaction-fees.